xeolabs/xeometry-guide/loadingModels.md

 # Loading Models

 glTF models are xeometry's unit of content.
-You can load multiple models into a viewer at the same time, as well as multiple copies of the same model.
+You can load multiple models into a viewer at the same time, as well as multiple copies of the same models.
 You can then manipulate the appearance of each model as a unit, or manipulate each of its objects individually.

 xeometry only loads glTF geometries, materials and transforms.
 It does not \(yet\) load animations, cameras or lights.